PotatoPresident/TimeOutOut/README.md

 # TimeOut Out

-This mod is the connection timeout configuration from [Random Patches](https://github.com/TheRandomLabs/RandomPatches) standalone because it hasn't updated to 1.17.
+This mod is the connection timeout configuration from [Random Patches](https://github.com/TheRandomLabs/RandomPatches) standalone because it hasn't updated to 1.17 or 1.18.
 Read the [Random Patches README](https://github.com/TheRandomLabs/RandomPatches) for config information.